China's role in Hong Kong under spotlight after attack on editor

 Resentment has surged at attempts by Chinese authorities to tighten their grip on Hong Kong as well as proposals to control which candidates can stand in the 2017 poll.

-A senior Chinese official in Hong Kong condemned the attack and urged authorities to crack the case swiftly in a highly unusual show of support for a freedom of speech issue amid concerns Beijing propaganda officials have been more aggressively seeking to control the Hong Kong media's discourse on democracy.
+A senior Chinese official in Hong Kong condemned the attack and urged authorities to crack the case swiftly.

-Typically Chinese officials would not feel compelled to comment on an incident of this nature.

 "We're closely watching the attack...and strongly condemn the unlawful act of the criminals," said Yang Jian, deputy director of China's representative office in Hong Kong, the Liaison Office.